• Skip to primary navigation

 Cook and Dice Chicken

-• Place chicken breasts, water and celery tops in a large stockpot with enough water to cover them all, bring to a boil and simmer for about 20 minutes.
+• Place chicken breasts, water and celery tops in a large stockpot with enough water to cover them all, bring to a boil and simmer for about 20 minutes or until fully cooked, then drain off the water.

 Cook Sausage and Veggies